1.23 — 10 July 2026

 1.4 — 18 April 2026

-Appointment follow-up emails.
+Appointment pre-visit emails.

 - Available to every practice.
 You don't need the Recalls & Reminders module.